mmmarinho/ROS2_Tutorial/docs/source/preamble/python/python_best_practices.rst

               └── __init__.py

 A Python package is a folder that has an :file:`__init__.py`.
-Yes, a :file:`__init__.py` can even be empty and it would still, be considered a Python package.

-Anyways, back to the example.
 First, let's make a folder for our package

 .. code-block::